lerafursa/fhirpath/ideas/fhirpath-mental-model.md

    - Modified context flows to all subsequent nodes

 In practice, implementations often clone and modify context to keep things isolated.
 For example, a variable defined inside a select() shouldn’t “leak” outside of it.

-### Node Evaluation Control

-A critical idea is that **nodes decide how their arguments' are evaluated**.
-This is what makes one type of node different from another.

-1. **Simple nodes** (literals, identifiers) are the most straightforward.
-They don't have arguments at all, so there's nothing to control.
-2. **Operator nodes** always evaluate both of their arguments in parallel, using the same input and context.
-3. **Function nodes** can control:
-   - **Whether** an argument is evaluated at all — for example, `iif()` only evaluates one branch that matches the condition.
-   - **How many times** the argument is evaluated — `where()` evaluates once per item.
-   - **With what context** the argument runs — `where()` and `select()` adds `$this`.
-   - **In what order** arguments are evaluated — most functions go left to right.

-In other words, while all nodes share the same input–process–output pattern, the evaluation strategy they apply to their arguments can vary significantly.
-Understanding these differences is key to predicting how a FHIRPath expression will behave.

 ### The Ambiguity of `Patient`